Irish Setter Gray Dogwood

 A showy shrub for general garden or massing use; white flower clusters in spring; deep marooon fall color; very adaptable and highly resistant to septoria leaf spot which is common in this species

 Irish Setter Gray Dogwood has clusters of creamy white flowers at the ends of the branches in late spring.
-It has grayish green foliage throughout the season.
+It has grayish green deciduous foliage.
 The pointy leaves turn an outstanding burgundy in the fall.
-The fruit is not ornamentally significant.
 The smooth bark and brick red branches are extremely showy and add significant winter interest.

 Irish Setter Gray Dogwood is a multi-stemmed deciduous shrub with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.